TheELNConsortium/TheELNFileFormat/SPECIFICATION.md

 ## Structure of the archive

+Inside a .eln file, there MUST be a folder that will contain the rest of the data.
+The name of the folder SHOULD be the same as the archive name.
+This folder at root prevents issues when opening the file as a zip file and getting archived files extracted in the current directory, possibly overwriting other files, and probably polluting the current directory.
+There MUST be only one folder at the root of the archive.

-Inside a `.eln` file, there MUST be a file named `ro-crate-metadata.json`.
+Inside that root folder, there MUST be a file named `ro-crate-metadata.json`.
 This file follows the [RO-Crate 1.1+ Specification](https://w3id.org/ro/crate/1.1).

 The rest of the archive is composed of 0 or more folders that each describe one experiment or coherent set of data.
 Thus, the ELN archive can accomodate one or several experimental set of data.